Family Health International — Federal Contractor Profile

 Frequently Asked Questions

-What does FAMILY HEALTH INTERNATIONAL do for the government?
+What does FAMILY HEALTH INTERNATIONAL do for the federal government?

 How much taxpayer money does FAMILY HEALTH INTERNATIONAL receive?